Karl Marx: Legacy

 Marx's ideas have had a profound impact on world politics and intellectual thought, in particular in the aftermath of the 1917 Russian Revolution.
 Followers of Marx have often debated among themselves over how to interpret Marx's writings and apply his concepts to the modern world.
 The legacy of Marx's thought has become contested between numerous tendencies, each of which sees itself as Marx's most accurate interpreter.
-In the political realm, these tendencies include political theories such as Leninism, Marxism–Leninism, Trotskyism, Maoism, Luxemburgism, and libertarian Marxism and Open Marxism, Various currents have also developed in academic Marxism, often under influence of other views, resulting in structuralist Marxism, historical materialism, phenomenological Marxism, analytical Marxism, and Hegelian Marxism.
+In the political realm, these tendencies include political theories such as Leninism, Marxism–Leninism, Trotskyism, Maoism, Luxemburgism, libertarian Marxism, and Open Marxism.
+Various currents have also developed in academic Marxism, often under influence of other views, resulting in structuralist Marxism, historical materialism, phenomenological Marxism, analytical Marxism, and Hegelian Marxism.

 From an academic perspective, Marx's work contributed to the birth of modern sociology.
-He has been cited as one of the 19th century's three masters of the "school of suspicion", alongside Friedrich Nietzsche and Sigmund Freud, and as one of the three principal architects of modern social science along with Émile Durkheim and Max Weber.
+He has been cited as one of the 19th century's three masters of the "school of suspicion", and as one of the three principal architects of modern social science.
 In contrast to other philosophers, Marx offered theories that could often be tested with the scientific method.

 Both Marx and Auguste Comte set out to develop scientifically justified ideologies in the wake of European secularisation and new developments in the philosophies of history and science.
 Working in the Hegelian tradition, Marx rejected Comtean sociological positivism in an attempt to develop a science of society.
-Karl Löwith considered Marx and Søren Kierkegaard to be the two greatest Hegelian philosophical successors.
+Karl Löwith considered Marx and Søren Kierkegaard to be the two greatest philosophical successors of Hegel.

 In modern sociological theory, Marxist sociology is recognised as one of the main classical perspectives.
 Isaiah Berlin considers Marx the true founder of modern sociology "in so far as anyone can claim the title".
-Beyond social science, he has also had a lasting legacy in philosophy, literature, the arts and the humanities.
+Beyond social science, he has also had a lasting legacy in philosophy, literature, the arts, and the humanities.